Leeds is full of rewarding walking routes and these 23 offer an outdoor adventure for everyone.

 Trans Pennine Trail

-This 11.5-mile circular route around Silsden Moor is one for the more experienced rambler.
-It starts with a fairly easy stroll along the Millennium Way, which leads you to a series of vantage points across Skipton, Rombalds Moor and Ilkley.
-The tracks can get tough and boggy, particularly after bad weather, but they’re worth persevering with as you reach rocky outcrops at High Bradley, pause at the edge of Skipton Moor and take in the beauty of the Chelker Reservoir before you head back to the start.
+This 11.5-mile circular around Silsden Moor is for the more experienced rambler.
+It starts with a stroll along the Millennium Way, which leads you to a series of vantage points across Skipton, Rombalds Moor and Ilkley.
+The tracks can get tough and boggy, particularly after bad weather, but they’re worth persevering with as you reach rocky outcrops at High Bradley, pause at the edge of Skipton Moor and take in the beauty of the Chelker Reservoir before the end.

 The Lines Way